dstoppacher/dstoppacher.github.io/_posts/2021-03-10-Parameterizing-the-mass-growth-history.md

   </figcaption>
 </figure>

+### Parameterization Test with using custom-built trees \& Consitent-Trees

 In the <b>Fig.2</b> we show various visually inspected mass assembly histories of the main progenitor trees found by <a href="https://ui.adsabs.harvard.edu/abs/2012ascl.soft10008B/abstract"><tt>Rockstar (RS)</tt></a> (solid colored lines) in comparison to the assembly history of <tt>CT-ID79509</tt> and various the parameterized functions using $$M_0=1 \times 10^{14}$$ $$[h^{-1}M_{\odot}]$$, $$S=2$$, and values for $$\alpha$$ as indicated in <b>Fig.2</b>.
 In <b>Fig.3</b> we show the median mass accretion history within uncertainties for all identified halos and their most massive progenitors.

 <figure>